 You could be:

 checking drawings or patterns to make sure the plan is correct

 choosing the most suitable kind of glass, for example plate, security, opaque, ornamental, mirror

 measuring and choosing suitable pre-cut sections of glass

 removing all traces of old glass before fitting the new glass pane

 scoring through and breaking old panes and removing them in sections, using pliers to dislodge sharp fragments

 removing old beading (wooden or ornamental edging) and chipping away and clearing old putty

 using suction pads to fit the glass into the frame and using putty, rubber strips or wooden beading to secure it

-- fitting pre-glazed units which come already set into wooden, metal or UPVC frames – this may involve fitting hinges or handles and drilling and screwing the unit directly into the brickwork
+fitting pre-glazed units which come already set into wooden, metal or UPVC frames – this may involve fitting hinges or handles and drilling and screwing the unit directly into the brickwork

 involved in manufacturing double glazing units or timber framed windows.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- where you work
+where you work

 the size of the company or organisation you work for

 the demand for the job.

-There is a minimum wage for apprentices in Scotland.
-As of June 2019 the Building and Allied Trades Joint Industrial Council (BATJIC) rates for a 2-year apprenticeship based on a 39-hour week are:
+As of June 2023 the Building and Allied Trades Joint Industrial Council (BATJIC) recommends the following rates for a 2-year apprenticeship based on a 39-hour week are:

-Year 1 – £200.46
+Year 1 – £237.46 (£6.09 an hour)

-Year 2 – £266.37.
+Year 2 – £316.02 (£8.10 an hour).

 Please note these rates may vary if the Apprentice is 21 years old or over and has completed the first year of their apprenticeship.
 National Minimum Wage (NMW) and National Living Wage (NLW) will apply.

-- You work both indoors and outdoors, often at heights, on scaffolding, from a suspended cradle or sometimes on a roof.
+You work both indoors and outdoors, often at heights, on scaffolding, from a suspended cradle or sometimes on a roof.

 There is a risk of injury to yourself or others.

-- Glass panes can be large, heavy and difficult to manage.
+Glass panes can be large, heavy and difficult to manage.

-- You wear protective clothing: hard hat and footwear, and sometimes, goggles, gloves, wrist- and ear-protectors.
+You wear protective clothing: hard hat and footwear, and sometimes, goggles, gloves, wrist- and ear-protectors.

-- You will sometimes have to use special equipment like diamond or wheel cutters.
+You will sometimes have to use special equipment like diamond or wheel cutters.
 If you are working with larger scale installations you would work with large machinery such as a crane to lift and position glass sections into place.

 You will work irregular hours and be on call evenings and weekends.

 You would probably work 39-40 hours a week.
 You might have to travel to work and spend some time away from home.

 The normal entry route is through a Modern Apprenticeship with an employer.

 You do not always need formal qualifications, but some employers may ask for subjects at National 4 or 5 including English, Maths and a technological subject.

-- You usually have to sit an aptitude test as part of the application process.
+You usually have to sit an aptitude test as part of the application process.